 - Show knowledge about theories and research related to effective reading and language arts instruction.

 - Conduct individualized informal literacy assessments for struggling readers at early and intermediate levels including English language learners.

 - Prepare a Reading Specialization Field Study Proposal with recommendations for instructional interventions, based on individualized informal literacy assessments.

 - Design and conduct tutorial and whole-class language arts instruction.

 - Implement research-based theory, assessment, and instructional strategies.

 - Utilize the ability to incorporate instructional technology into language arts instructions.

-- Communicate plans for tutorial, small group, and whole-class language arts instruction to principal and other school personnel, including assessment-based rationale.
+- Communicate plans for tutorial and whole-class language arts instruction to principal and other school personnel, including assessment-based rationale.